Tested: Is Squarespace Good For SEO in 2024?

 Here’s the full (incredibly simple) process.

-Google’s “Page Experience” update rolled out on mobile in summer 2021 and will come to desktop as well starting in February 2022.
+Google’s “Page Experience” update rolled out on mobile in summer 2021 and came to desktop as well in 2022.

 To recap, Page Experience assesses several UX and security features (HTTPS, mobile-friendly, no intrusive interstitials) and measures speed and layout stability through three “Core Web Vitals” metrics.